-RHB will steam from Bermuda to the test cast near 30°N, 60°W. RHB will proceed to the hydrophone mooring at 20°N, 39°W and then to the Atlas and TFlex moorings near 20°N, 38°W (all three moorings will be recovered and redeployed).
+RHB will steam from Charleston to the test cast near 30°N, 60°W. RHB will proceed to the hydrophone mooring at 20°N, 39°W and then to the Atlas and TFlex moorings near 20°N, 38°W (all three moorings will be recovered and redeployed).
 RHB will continue to the Atlas mooring at 20.5°N, 23°W for another recovery/deployment, and begin CTD stations to the equator, 23°W. Along the way the Atlas moorings at 11.5°N, 23°W and 4°N, 23°W and a hydrophone mooring at 5°N, 23°W will be recovered and redeployed.
-After a fly-by at equatorial Atlas mooring at 23°W RHB will then head west for the last hydrophone mooring deployment at 7°N, 42°W and then to Barbados (on this transect a detour around the EEZ of Brazil is necessary).
+Repairs of the equatorial Atlas mooring at 23°W will require small boat operations for sensor replacements.
+RHB will then head west for the last hydrophone mooring deployment at 7°N, 42°W and then to Puerto Rico (on this transect a detour around the EEZ of Brazil is necessary).
 XBT drops, tests of an underway CTD, drifter deployments and Argo float deployments will be performed along the cruise track.

-Approximate Station Locations are listed in Appendix H. These are subject to small changes.
+Approximate Station Locations are listed in Appendix F. These are subject to small changes.

-The ship shall continuously collect ADCP, meteorological, thermosalinograph (TSG), and bathymetric (SeaBeam) data while underway.
+The ship shall continuously collect ADCP, meteorological, thermosalinograph (TSG), and bathymetric (Kongsberg EM122) data while underway.
 The ship shall also collect heading information from both the gyro compass and GPS system for comparison and testing.

-Small boat operations will be required during the servicing of the ATLAS moorings at 4°N, 23°W; 11.5°N, 23°W; 20.5°N, 23°W and 20°N, 38°W and the hydrophone moorings at 20°N, 39°W, 5°N, 23°W, 7°N, 42°W If the Atlas mooring at the equator, 23W requires repairs and the time to do them is available, then small boat operations will be required at that location.
+Small boat operations will be required during the servicing of the ATLAS moorings at 4°N, 23°W; 11.5°N, 23°W; 20.5°N, 23°W and 20°N, 38°W and the hydrophone moorings at 20°N, 39°W and 5°N, 23°W. It is currently not expected that small boat operations will be needed at the hydrophone mooring site 7°N, 42°W. Small boat operations are also needed at the Atlas mooring at the equator, 23W which requires repairs.
 Small boat operations will be conducted at the discretion of the Commanding Officer.

-SeaBeam EM122 monitoring at the recovery/redeployment sites is requested for the Atlas, hydrophone and TFlex mooring sites.
+Kongsberg EM122 monitoring at the recovery/redeployment sites is requested for the Atlas, hydrophone and TFlex mooring sites.
 The Chief Scientist will provide areas and coverage parameters for the surveys relative to time available as the cruise progresses.
 The Chief Survey Technician will generate contoured plots of the mooring site survey.
 No systematic survey (typical full surveys cover 5 nm x 5 nm around the sites) is necessary since previous year's surveys should be sufficient for mooring ops for most mooring sites.
-Therefore we just need to record SeaBeam EM122 while operating in the area of these moorings.
-The only exception could be the hydrophone mooring at 7°N, 42°W.
+A single 5 nm pass should be quite sufficient at these mooring sites.
+The only exception could be the hydrophone mooring at 7 °N, 42 °W.